A community-made oasis brings hope to a Tulsa food desert

 In March 2021, when Aaron “AJ” Johnson was designing the interior of the first full-produce grocery store to open in North Tulsa in years, he made a special request of the local historical society.
 He wanted to find a photograph of a historic, Black-owned grocery store.

-Now an enlarged picture of a group of Black grocers standing outside the Mann Brothers Grocery Store, taken in 1930, spans the wall of the airy cafe at the new Oasis Fresh Market, which opened in May.
+Now an enlarged picture of a group of Black grocers standing outside the Mann Brothers Grocery Store, taken in 1930, spans a wall of the airy cafe at the new Oasis Fresh Market, which opened in May.
 The Mann Brothers’ store was in the Greenwood district of North Tulsa that was destroyed during the 1921 Tulsa Race Massacre.
 Their store, which the grocers rebuilt and continued to successfully operate, was located less than a mile from Oasis.

 “Without them, I wouldn’t be here,” says Mr. Johnson, pointing to the mural.
 “We’re honoring the past and standing on their shoulders.”